 In addition to his duties with the Gophers, Potulny has also helped develop the sport of hockey at the youth and international levels.
 In 2013, Potulny served as an assistant coach for the U.S. National Junior Team at the 2013 IIHF World Junior Championships in Ufa, Russia.
 The U.S. team, which included Minnesota's Mike Reilly, captured gold at the tournament -- giving the U.S. its third medal in four years.
 Potulny will serve in the same capacity at the 2016 IIHF World Junior Championships.

 The Gophers assistant coach also runs Potulny Camps each year with a focus on skill instruction and fun for youth hockey players.
 During his coaching career, Potulny has worked as a clinician at coach Lucia's model camp and has coached at the Under-17 Select Festival in Rochester, N.Y.

 Potulny is Minnesota's only three-year captain since 1947.
 Potulny played in 146 games for the Gophers, totaling 68 goals and 48 assists for 116 points.
 He is best-known for scoring the overtime game-winning goal in Minnesota's 4-3 win against Maine in the 2002 national championship game at Xcel Energy Center.

-He played three full seasons with the Ottawa Senators' AHL affiliate in Binghamton (N.Y.) from 2004-07 before spending one season each with the Washington Capitals' affiliate in Hershey (Pa.) and the Edmonton Oilers' affiliate in Springfield (Mass.).He spent the 2008-09 season with the Tampa Bay Lightning's American Hockey League affiliate in Norfolk, Va.
+He played three full seasons with the Ottawa Senators' AHL affiliate in Binghamton (N.Y.) from 2004-07 before spending one season each with the Washington Capitals' affiliate in Hershey (Pa.) and the Edmonton Oilers' affiliate in Springfield (Mass.).He spent the 2008-09 season with the Tampa Bay Lightning's AHL affiliate in Norfolk, Va.